-Google My Business Posts are a useful way to connect with customers, allowing local businesses to share their latest offers, events, products, and services.
-In this post, Steady Demand’s Ben Fisher explains how to use Google Posts to boost SEO and win customers – and shares his expert ideas for creating Google Posts that kick butt!
+Google My Business (GMB) Posts are a useful way to connect with customers, allowing local businesses to share their latest offers, events, products, and services.
+In this post, Steady Demand’s Ben Fisher explains how to use Google My Business Posts to boost SEO and win customers – and shares his expert ideas for creating Google Posts that kick butt!

 What Are GMB Listings?